Youth Birding Competition

 By now you probably will need to return to Charlie Elliott Wildlife Center, about an hour north of Macon.
 If you have time, you may be able to stop at Piedmont NWR (see below) or head straight to Charlie Elliott Wildlife Center before turning in your list at 5 p.m.

 In order to see the most birds possible in one day (the record is just under 200 species), you need to bird the coast of Georgia.
-Given the finish line at 5 p.m.
-Saturday, the best way to do this would be to position your team on the coast on Friday and find as many coastal specialties between 5 p.m. and dark.
+Given the finish line at 5 p.m., the best way to do this would be to position your team on the coast on the first evening and find as many coastal specialties between 5 p.m. and dark.
 You will need to select at least one beach site (either Jekyll Island south beach or Gould’s Inlet on St. Simons Island) and one inland/freshwater wetland site (Altamaha Waterfowl Management Area or Harris Neck National Wildlife Refuge) to maximize your species count.

 On the beach sites, look for gulls, terns, migratory shorebirds and Reddish Egret.
 Anywhere you have scrubby vegetation, look for the brilliant Painted Bunting.
 Freshwater wetland sites should turn up almost every heron species in Georgia, as well as possible Wood Storks, rails and lingering ducks.
 Keep your eyes on the sky for a Bald Eagle, Mississippi or Swallow-tailed Kite.